 Sea salt can come in different colors, ranging from white to pink to gray, depending on the minerals present in the seawater.
 It can also be iodized, which means that iodine has been added to it to prevent iodine deficiency.

-Sea salt flakes are a type of salt that is harvested from evaporated seawater.
-Unlike regular sea salt, which is typically ground into fine grains, sea salt flakes are formed into delicate, pyramid-shaped crystals that have a unique texture and flavor.
+Sea salt flakes are a type of salt that is harvested from evaporated seawater, where the extraction method produces a thin & expanded crystal structure.
+Unlike regular sea salt, which is typically more dense, sea salt flakes are formed into delicate, pyramid-shaped crystals that enhance your ability to detect the unique texture and flavor.

 While sea salt flakes are often touted as a healthier alternative to regular table salt, there is little scientific evidence to support this claim.
 Both types of salt contain sodium, which can contribute to high blood pressure if consumed in excess.
-The American Heart Association recommends limiting sodium intake to 2,300 milligrams per day, or 1,500 milligrams per day for individuals with high blood pressure or at risk for developing it.
+To learn more about sodium in your diet, be sure to see Your Diet: How Much Salt is Too Much Salt? to learn more about the health benefits of a balanced amount of salt in your diet.

 Despite this, sea salt flakes are often preferred by chefs and home cooks for their unique texture and flavor, as well as their less processed nature compared to regular table salt.
 They can be used to enhance the flavors of veggies, beans, and spices, and are a staple in many kitchens around the world.